alexalisauskas/PLAN506_Storymaps/content/introduction.md

 - image galleries
 - timelines

 You can still include images and video, embed map tours, and use the swipe tool.
+You can read more about features on the [ArcGIS Storymap Licensing page (https://doc.arcgis.com/en/arcgis-storymaps/reference/licensing.htm)].

 A free account on ArcGIS online does not allow you to do any spatial analysis on your webmap like you could on a desktop GIS, however it does allow styling, filtering, etc.

 ### **Supported Data Type of ArcGIS Online**